Warning: This work has been rated 18+.

 "I'm sure she'll be fine, she's done it a bunch of times before anyway," Bug said.
 Mateo got the feeling he was just trying to be reassuring, though he was right.
 Em was very calculated about how she did things.
 The light reflected from the street lights only graced their faces, leaving their bodies in the dark.
 It almost looked as though they were only floating heads.
 The lapse of silence was only filled with their low breathing; not even the crickets chirped.
 It wasn't awkward.
 Instead, it made Mateo's breath hitch in his chest nervously.
 Thank God for the few lights they had or he would feel even worse.

 "How long has it been now?"
 Lee asked.
-He sounded impatient and ready to get over with it.
+He sounded impatient and ready to get it over with.
 Bug yawned, stretching his arms over his head.
+The long scar which began at the side of his jaw and ran down to the middle of his neck stuck out like a sore thumb under the light.

 "Ten minutes," said Yasmin nonchalantly.
 Bug sat down on the gravel and dirt, his blonde, fluffy hair flopping to the side.

 "I wonder if it's actually haunted.
 I mean, it could be but it seems like they would leave right after they died."
-His voice was full of curiosity and contemplation.
+Bug's voice was full of curiosity and contemplation.

 "No shit!
 If I died in this town, I wouldn't wait around and look at the scenery!
-This place is fuckin' disgusting."
+This place is Hell itself!"
 Her eyebrow was raised, a playful grin on her face.

 "She has a point," said Mateo.
-Just as Bug were about to speak again, probably to rattle on about ghosts and the paranormal, a voice interrupted him.
+Just as Bug was about to speak again, probably to rattle on about ghosts and the paranormal, a voice interrupted him.

 "Sorry," she paused to take a breath, "I took so long.
 Hadda run here."
 Em came out of the darkness as though she had just walked between dimensions.
 Her blonde, straight hair was a mess.
 Strings of hair were flopped in all sorts of directions and her face glistened with sweat.